Please Enable JavaScript in your Browser to Visit this Site.

 Combination of Organic or Wildcrafted St. John's Wort, Organic or Organically grown Calendula, Organic or wild-crafted Arnica.
 It’s been known to reduce the pain of injury, relieve swelling and promote healing of muscles, tendons, and ligaments, Perfect for healing bruises, Eases sore and achy muscles, Nerve pain such as sciatica, as a massage oil for especially sore areas.

 Watermelon Seed Oil (WSO) is a very nourishing yet light oil with good absorption.
 It is a good choice for use with oily skin but can be effective with all skin types.
-Its viscosity, mild aroma and indefinite shelf life make it a good all-purpose carrier oil for use in aromatherapy.
+A mild aroma and indefinite shelf life make it a good all-purpose carrier oil for use in aromatherapy.
 It’s great for acne prone skin and gentle and nourishing to aging skin and adds elasticity back to the skin.
-This is a great summer time oil.
+This is a great summertime oil.
 Try using an ounce of watermelon seed oil with 18 drops of Helichrysum italicum essential oil.
 Your skin will love it.

 Thank you kindly-Rehne